Resources for victims of domestic violence including crisis housing, counseling, and child services.

 Address: Reach Program at the Bivona Child Advocacy Center, 275 Lake Avenue, Rochester, NY

 The Intake Form can be faxed to (585) 935-7804.

 Originally established to promote children’s rights, SPCC’s mission has expanded to cultivating a strong, healthy, and thriving community by providing exceptional services to children and families.
 Currently, SPCC has three in-home counseling programs, a supervised visitation program and the Finger Lakes WIC program.
-Services include The Family Trauma Intervention Program (FTIP) which provides a wide array of services for children and families who have experienced some type of trauma, have been impacted by domestic violence, and/or whose children are at risk of foster care placement, The Supervised Visitation and Exchange Program (SVP) which offers referred families’ safe and supportive visits and/or exchanges in a friendly, home-like environment, Teen-Age Parent Support Services (TAPSS) which offers individual in-home and group counseling for pregnant and parenting teens and their partners and the collaborative program, Building Healthy Children Program (BHC) which provides an integrated approach to evidenced-based home visitation targeting low income teen and young adult parents.
+Services include The Family Trauma Intervention Program (FTIP) which provides a wide array of services for children and families who have experienced some type of trauma, have been impacted by domestic violence, and/or whose children are at risk of foster care placement, The Supervised Visitation and Exchange Program (SVP) which offers referred families’ safe and supportive visits and/or exchanges in a friendly, home-like environment, Teen-Age Parent Support Services (TAPSS) which offers individual in-home and group counseling for pregnant and parenting teens and their partners and the collaborative program.

 The Rochester Mobile Crisis Team is a psychiatric team on wheels that serves individuals of any age and families in Monroe County who are experiencing a mental health crisis.
 The mental health professionals who make up the mobile crisis team see the individuals/families in need in their home, schools, work places, etc. Among the services they provide are: